turingschool/curriculum/source/projects/traffic_spy.markdown

 If the request payload has already been received return status `403 Forbidden` with a descriptive error message.

+* Application Not Registered - 403 Forbidden

+When data is submitted to an application URL that does not exist, return a `403 Forbidden` with a descriptive error message.

 * Success - 200 OK